hhu-bsinfo/dxram/README.md

 # Important

-DXRAM is a research project that's under heavy development.
+DXRAM is a research project that's under development.
 We do not recommend using the system in a production environment or with production data without having an external backup.
 Expect to encounter bugs.
 However, we are looking forward to bug reports and code contributions.

 # Features

-* Distributed object lookup and sclable meta-data management with super-peer overlay
+* Distributed object lookup and scalable meta-data management with super-peer overlay
 * Ethernet network supported (InfiniBand currently under development)
 * All objects always in RAM
 * Custom, highly efficient and performant memory management for billions of small objects (< 64 bytes) per node